Phrasing

 advantage if it occurs while you are on the 2nd or 3rd to last line,

-using that opportunity to turn over.
+using that opportunity to flip the page.
 This increases the amount

 of page-turning slightly but that may be better than turning at the